-This recognises that differing value can be obtained from expenditure, whatever the total scale and cost of the project, and to ensure that the most effective outputs-per-unit expenditure are generated:
+This recognises the variety of additional and different benefits that can result from the scheme funding and the relationship to scale of path project and associated cost.
+It ensures that the most effective outputs-per-unit expenditure are generated:

-- or path circuit useable, or where generally a relatively short stretch of path-work unlocks the convenient use and quality of a much longer stretch of path - objectives leverage this will recognise value for money where the path works will generate leveraged benefits for wider local objectives, such as a local community heritage or tourist trail, or a local wildlife project, or a local recreational initiative - proportionate and economic level of specification this will assess and score the extent to which the proposed scale and specifications of the work is appropriate and good value
+- distance leverage this will measure the ratio between the length of path to be created or upgraded, as compared to the length of paths that then become better available for public use.
+This may for instance recognise new paths which open up a 'missing link' to make a whole route or path circuit useable, or where generally a relatively short stretch of path-work unlocks the convenient use and quality of a much longer stretch of path - objectives leverage this will recognise value for money where the path works will generate leveraged benefits for wider local objectives, such as a local community heritage or tourist trail, or a local wildlife project, or a local recreational initiative - proportionate and economic level of specification this will assess and score the extent to which the proposed scale and specifications of the work is appropriate and good value